 - Best practices for sanctions compliance in rapidly changing regulatory conditions

-We believe that this will be the first full-day professional conference on these topics in the Russian Federation.
-The speakers will include a diverse collection of senior government officials, representatives of major businesses and investors, and prominent lawyers from prominent Russian, American, and multinational law firms.
+The speakers included a diverse collection of senior government officials, representatives of major businesses and investors, and prominent lawyers from prominent Russian, American, and multinational law firms.

-Very importantly, the conference on 24 April 2018 will the the first of what the organizers plan as an annual event.
+Very importantly, the conference on 24 April 2018 was the first of what the organizers plan as an annual event.
 They believe -- and we at Walker Clark completely agree -- that economic sanctions regimes have become, and will remain, a permanent part of international trade and investment.